The Prince of Tides (novel): Plot

 Tom and Susan begin an affair, but Tom realizes that he still loves Sallie.
 During his time in the city, he becomes a new man.
 He falls in love with life again and owes much of his transformation to Susan.
 After saving Savannah, Tom and Susan part ways and he returns to his family in South Carolina, reconciling with Sallie.
 He becomes much closer to his wife and daughters as a result of his time in New York.
-We later learn that Susan ends up divorcing Herbert and is now dating a lawyer.
+Susan ends up divorcing Herbert and is now dating a lawyer.
 Meanwhile, Savannah recovers from her suicide attempt, and she and Tom become closer to each other.
 Henry, after being released from prison for drug trafficking, is confronted by Tom about his abuse.
 He claims to not remember ever hurting his family.
 Although Savannah and Tom can never completely forgive Henry for the damage that he did, they look forward to getting to know their father better, who acts like a changed man.
 Despite an earlier apologetic conversation between Lila and Tom, he and Savannah have not completely repaired their relationship with their mother.
 At the novel’s conclusion, it appears that despite all that has happened, everyone will be all right.